elephaint/hierts/docs/function_reference.rst

 Function Reference
 ==================

 hierTS is a lightweight package.
 We expose a compact set of functions to perform hierarchical forecast reconciliation.
+These functions can be imported from `reconciliation`.
+For example:

+``from hierts.reconciliation import calc_summing_matrix``

-.. automodule:: hierts
+.. automodule:: hierts.reconciliation
    :members:
    :undoc-members:
    :show-inheritance: